yanna-torres/yanna-torres/README.md

 <br><br>
 :art: passionate about music, art, cooking and a healthy life-balance
 <br><br>
-:art: funfact: i participated in the Huawei ICT Competition 2022-2023, being part of one of the finalist teams in the country.
+:sparkles: funfact: i participated in the Huawei ICT Competition 2022-2023, being part of one of the finalist teams in the country.
 <br><br>
 :handshake: open to freelance and new professional oportunities
 <br><br>